zsparal/api-documentation/source/guides/mollie-js/reference.rst

 ***********************
 After loading the ``mollie.js`` script you can use the global ``Mollie(profileId[, options])`` this will create an object.
 You need the ``profile_id`` of your organization.
 This can be found in the `Profiles <https://www.mollie.com/dashboard/settings/profiles>`_
 settings in the dashboard.
 A profile id looks like ``pfl_test12345678`` and are bound to a website profile.
+Your profile key can be found in the URL.

 .. note:: Be aware the profile id is *not* your API key nor your development API Key.
 Your API key is private and should never be used in a browser context.